VCityTeam/UD-Demo-Workspace-GratteCiel/README.md

 ```

 ### Component Setup
 To configure the demo and the components that support it edit the `.env` file to be launched with docker-compose.
-By default the following ports are used by the following services:
+By default, the following ports are used by the following services:
 - 9010: `UD-Viz`
 - 9013: `Blazegraph`

 The following sections will describe how to configure this file for each component.

 ### Build Images and run containers
-First, build the PostGIS and Strabon docker images and run their containers:
+First, build the Blazegraph docker image and run its container:
 ```
-docker-compose up
+docker compose up
 ```

 **Note:** Make sure to set the `sparqlModule/url` port in the `./ud-viz-context/config.json` file to the same port for the _Strabon_ container declared in the `.env` file.